operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/migration.md

 Projects are now scaffold using:

 - [kustomize][kustomize] to manage Kubernetes resources needed to deploy your operator
-- A `Makefile` with helpful targets to build, test, deploy and tailor things to your project's needs
+- A `Makefile` with helpful targets to build, test, deploy and tailor things based on your project needs
 - Helpers and options to work with webhooks.
 For further information see [What is webhook?][webhook-doc]
 - Updated metrics configuration using [kube-auth-proxy][kube-auth-proxy], a `--metrics-addr` flag, and [kustomize][kustomize]-based deployment of a Kubernetes `Service` and prometheus operator `ServiceMonitor`
 - Scaffolded tests that use the [`envtest`][envtest] test framework
 - A preliminary support for plugins.
-For more info see the [Extensible CLI and Scaffolding Plugins][plugins-phase1-design-doc]
+For more info see the [extensible CLI and scaffolding plugins design document][plugins-phase1-design-doc]
-- A PROJECT file which stores more information about the resources in use, to better enable plugins to make useful decisions while scaffolding
+- A PROJECT file which stores more information about the resources in use, to enable plugins make useful decisions while scaffolding
 - Liveness and Readiness probes using [`healthz.Ping`][healthz-ping].
-- A new option to create the projects using ComponentConfig.
-For more info see its [enhancement proposal][enhancement proposal] and the [Component config tutorial][component-config-tutorial]
+- A new option to create projects using ComponentConfig.
+For more info, see [enhancement proposal][enhancement proposal] and the [Component config tutorial][component-config-tutorial]
 - Go version `1.15` (previously it was `1.13).

 Generated files with the default API versions: